 If you do not purchase the textbook from the University Bookstore, you can purchase the access code online.

 During the steps in the access to the online homework system instructions you will be given the following two choices to purchase directly from Pearson.
 Choose the one that fits your need and budget.
-The 2-year access can be used for all the courses in the series, so you will not need to purchase access again.
+The 18-month access can be used for all the courses in the series, so you will not need to purchase access again.

 Option Access Duration eText Hardcopy Text E (Pearson) 18 months √ No F (Pearson) 18 weeks √ No